 Each panel shortlists applicants based on the criteria outlined in each scheme and on comments from external peer-reviewers.
 Shortlisted applicants are invited to Diabetes UK London Office for interview – applicants are interviewed based on the criteria outlined in each scheme.

-The panel makes recommendations on who should receive the fellowship, before the Chair of the panel makes the final decision.
+The panel makes recommendations on who should receive the fellowship based on the interviews.

 The Funding Panel for PhD Studentships also comprises appropriate members of the Research Committee, and may have co-opted expertise if required.

 The panel makes funding decisions based on the criteria outlined for each scheme.
 Applicants are not required to be interviewed.

 Diabetes UK is committed to involving people living with diabetes in the research funding process.